-Phone calls are a common way that scammers attempt to get to you.
-They often have an urgent issue that you need to attend to immediately.
+Phone calls usually have an urgent issue that you need to attend to immediately.

 This may sound familiar: The caller says that you’ve won a prize!
 To collect it, the caller needs your personal identification or asks you to provide some fee or initial payment to be eligible for greater winnings.

-“Anytime you are asked for money in a way that you were not expecting, just hit the pause button.
-Taking a moment to check with trusted sources can possibly save yourself thousands of dollars and much heartache,” said Northwest Community Credit Union Security & Loss Prevention Manager Garrett Christopherson.
+“Any time you are asked for money in a way that you were not expecting, just hit the pause button.
+Taking a moment to check with trusted sources can possibly save yourself thousands of dollars and much heartache,” said Northwest Community Credit Union Vice President of Risk Management, Ken Santos.

 “Slow down; ask questions, or get someone to take a second look at it – a family member or trusted friend or your financial institution can give you some perspective or help you evaluate the opportunity.”